gstreamer-java/gst1-java-examples/README.md

 stream using Java2D.
 **Controllers** : configuring controllers to control element properties (ported from an upstream C example).
+**WebRTCSendRecv** : example of sending and receiving via WebRTC using the test page at https://webrtc.nirbheek.in This is the test server used in upstream GStreamer examples.
+You may need to configure permissions in the browser to always allow audio for that site.
+You need to pass in the session ID from the page on the CLI.
+If running in the terminal via Gradle, it is recommended to use `./gradlew --console=plain run`.

 **archive** : all the previously available examples, some of which have not yet been adapted into self-contained example projects.